xmos/lib_mic_array/doc/rst/src/software_structure.rst

 which specifies the size of a PDM sample block (in 32-bit words).
 The second, ``SubType``, is the type of the sub-class being derived from ``PdmRxService``.
-This is the CRTP (Curiously Recurring Template Pattern), which allows a base class to use polymorphic-like behaviors while ensuring that all types are known at compile-time, avoiding the drawbacks of using virtual functions.
+This is the CRTP (Curiously Recurring Template Pattern), which allows a base class to use polymorphic-like behaviours while ensuring that all types are known at compile-time, avoiding the drawbacks of using virtual functions.

 There is currently one class template which derives from ``PdmRxService``,